davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Parallelising the evaluation with multiprocessing

-Evolutionary algorithms are "embarrasingly parallel" so a significant speedup was obtained by using a `multiprocessing.Pool` to evaluate the population in parallel with a pool of workers.
-The runtime for training on the iris dataset went from about 50 seconds down to 12 seconds on an 8-core linux desktop, for a 4-fold speedup.
+Evolutionary algorithms are "embarrassingly parallel" so a significant speedup was obtained by using a `multiprocessing.Pool` to evaluate the population in parallel with a pool of workers.
+The run time for training on the iris dataset went from about 50 seconds down to 12 seconds on an 8-core Linux desktop, for a 4-fold speedup.

 ### Supporting rules with multiple consequents